 • flag issues or redundancies, and

-• and outline where further development would strengthen the final outcome.
+• outline where further development would strengthen the final outcome.

 Initial Contact

 You get in touch to start the conversation.
 I typically respond within 1–2 working days.
 We briefly discuss your project, goals, and timeline.
-We assess our fit.
+We assess our fit and discuss the best way to collaborate.

 Sample